webflow-development/webflow.github.io/_posts/2025-06-08-bicep-deployment-stack.md

 The image above illustrates a layered architecture for the Bicep Deployment Stack:

-- **Docker Layer:** The `bicep-base-image` provides the foundational Docker image for deployments.
+- **Docker Layer:** The `bicep-base-image` provides the foundational Docker image with all necessary tools for deployments within the pipeline or in a local devcontainer.
-- **CI/CD Layer (GitLab):** The `bicep-deployment-stack` builds on the base image and orchestrates deployments, including multiple deployment modules.
+- **CI/CD Layer (GitLab):** The `bicep-deployment-stack` builds on the base image and provides the centralized pipeline definition `bicep.gitlab-ci.yml`.
-- **Azure Layer:** Individual deployment modules (e.g., `deployment 1`, `deployment 2`, etc.) are included by the stack and represent specific Azure deployment scenarios.
+- **Projects:** Individual deployments of infrastructure (e.g., `deployment 1`, `deployment 2`, etc.) that include the pipeline definition from the `bicep-deployment-stack` and represent specific Azure deployment scenarios.
 - **Local Development Layer:** The local development environment uses Visual Studio Code and a `devcontainer`, leveraging the same image for consistency across environments.

 Arrows labeled **`image`** indicate Docker image relationships, while arrows labeled **`include`** show how deployment modules are integrated in the diagram above.
 This structure ensures modularity, reusability, and consistency from local development to cloud deployment.

+Both the `bicep-base-image` and the `bicep-deployment-stack` repositories are versioned and can be updated by a dependency bot like `Renovate`.

 # Pipeline Overview

 ![Bicep Deployment Stack Overview](/assets/2025-06-08-bicep-deployment-stack/bicep-deployment-stack-pipeline.png)

+The image above illustrates the pipeline flow for a typical Bicep deployment project.

+- Developer pushes Bicep code changes to GitLab using VS Code.
+- The push triggers a GitLab CI pipeline defined in `bicep.gitlab-ci.yml`.
+- The pipeline runs in a Docker-based GitLab Runner using the `bicep-base-image`.
+- Pipeline steps:
+  - Lint and build the Bicep code into ARM JSON files as artifacts.
+  - Pass the artifacts to the validation and deployment stages.
+  - Validate deployments for test and production using Azure PowerShell.
+  - Deploy the validated code to Azure test and production environments.

 # Prerequisites